vikingdata/articles/test_environment/1_Initial_Linux_setup.md

 ### <a name=o></a>Oracle
 1. [Download and Install Oracle on Windows](https://www.oracle.com/database/technologies/xe-downloads.html)
     * Follow [Install Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/xeinw/index.html)
-    * Limit it to port 127.0.0.1
+2. Limit it to port 127.0.0.1
         * Open C:\app\<your-user>\product\21c\dbhomeXE\network\admin\listener.ora or search for listener.ora
         * lsnrctl status
         * In the file change it so it looks like this.
 ```text
 LISTENER =
   (DESCRIPTION =
     (ADDRESS = (PROTOCOL = TCP)(HOST = 127.0.0.1)(PORT = 1521))
   )
 ```
-* test

         * lsnrctl stop
         * lsnrctl start
         * lsnrctl status
         * netstat -ano | findstr :1521
             * should be: TCP    127.0.0.1:1521    0.0.0.0:0    LISTENING
             * and not TCP    0.0.0.0:1521      0.0.0.0:0    LISTENING
     * Converting rpm to Ubuntu didn't work.
 The work around is to not install Ubuntu but Oracle Linux.
 I don't trust Oracle Linux won't be inlfuence by corp decisions.